-Incremental computationsconsume and produce information whose content or structure changes slowly over time by small changes.
-In these settings, programs exploit cached work from the past to respond more efficiently than naive re-computation that is oblivious to past work.
-Interactive computations are incremental computations that reside in an open world, where future states are explored collaboratively with an external user.
-Common examples include spreadsheets, development environments and media processing (graphics and sound).
+Interactive computationsreside in an open world, where future states are explored collaboratively with an external user.
+Common examples include spreadsheets, development environments, video games and media processing (graphics and sound).

 Secure multi-party computationconsists of computation performed by mutually-distrusting agents; together, they cooperatively compute functions over their private data, while only ever learning certain prearranged results and while remaining otherwise oblivious to the computational steps necessary to produce them.